History

 History Book Written

 To complete the celebration of the first 100 years of Trinity Episcopal Church, parishioner John Bridge wrote Be Thou My Vision: The Story of Trinity Episcopal Church, Indianapolis.
 Be Thou My Vision is a 290-page, high-quality paperback with over 100 illustrations.
-It is priced at $15.00 to make it as affordable as possible.
+Contact the church office to obtain a copy.